tytydraco/yessleep/out/Does_anyone_here_know_a_connection_between_demonology_and_a_painting_called_My_Last_Red_Cradle.md

 I didn’t even register that my nose was touching the canvas until after I impulsively pushed blunt metal through that man’s jaw.

-As another example of an impulse, when the guard let go of me, I reflexively jumped between him and the painting to shield it from the ensuing blood sprays.
+As another example of an impulse: when the guard let go of me, I reflexively jumped between him and the painting to shield it from the ensuing blood sprays.
 I didn’t know *why* I cared about protecting the canvas, but in that moment, nothing was more important to me.

 Not to say impulses are arbitrary.
 It’s more that you may not have a perfect understanding of what’s driving your actions at first.